connext/IRCs/1-system-architecture.md

 Similar to how both our current `indra-node` and `rest-api-client` work, the `node` would store keys in a docker secret in the env and be responsible for managing them safely.
 It would also create a `ChannelSigner` with the same interface as what exists in the current implementation that would be injected into the StateChannels `server-wallet` for signing.

 ### Message-Router
-//TODO Should this be called `networking-service`?

 Message-router would be responsible for the following tasks:
 1. Pushing messages into the `server-wallet` (and getting corresponding outputs) using `pushMessage`
 2. Dispatching those messages to a recipient via some transport layer.
 For now, we will use [nats](https://nats.io) like in the existing implementation.
 Also note that we make some assumptions here about message addressing -- with nats, discovery and addressing are built in, but if we move to another transport eventually, we'd need to build these in.
 3. Authentication/encryption tasks related to the above.
 4. Listening to the `onNotification` event emitter and bubbling those events up to higher level modules. //TODO is this correct?
 5. Timing message responses and retrying if there is no response within the timeout.
-6. Filtering for duplicate messages -- the `server-wallet` may already handle this? //TODO
+6. Filtering for duplicate messages -- the `server-wallet` is already idempotent so this will mostly be catching and filtering errors correctly.
+7. Properly relaying error messages to the counterparty.

 ### Default-apps
 There are a set of default applications and actions we want to include as part of the core node stack.
 These apps represent a default set of utilities that should cover some or all of the basic needs of *most* implementers.
 Examples include simple transfers, async transfers, htlcs, top-ups, partial withdraws.